 Houghton-le-Spring, is a former mining town in the City of Sunderland, three miles south from the outskirts of Washington and a similar distance from Lumley and Chester-le-Street to the west.
 Like Chester-le-Street, the name Houghton-le-Spring contains the Norman-French element ‘le’, which also occurs in the name of nearby Hetton-le-Hole.

 Also in Darlington is the similar sounding Haughton-le-Skerne, again within the former realm of the prince Bishops, although this is named from a ‘haugh’ (flat riverside land) next to the River Skerne rather than from a hill (hoh/heugh).

-The proximity of the similar sounding Hetton (le-Hole and -le-Hill) to Houghton-le-Spring could also be a factor in the use of the hyphenated suffix.
+The proximity of two Hettons called Hetton-le-Hole and Hetton-le-Hill to the south of Houghton-le-Spring could also be a factor in the use of the hyphenated suffix at Houghton.